top of page

 Vivitrol Injection:

-Vivitrol is a long-acting injectable form of naltrexone, which is a medication used to treat two substance use disorders - opioid use disorder and alcohol use disorder (alcoholism).
+Vivitrol is a long-acting injectable form of naltrexone, which is a medication used to treat two substance abuse disorders Opioid abuse Disorder and Alcohol abuse disorder- (alcoholism).
 Vivitrol is used as part of a treatment program.
 It helps prevent people with alcohol or opioid dependence from feeling like they need to use these substances.

-(buprenorphine extended-release) injection, for subcutaneous use (CIII) is indicated for the treatment of moderate to severe opioid use disorder in patients who have initiated treatment with a buprenorphine-containing product, followed by dose adjustment for a minimum of 7 days.
+Buprenorphine extended-release injection, is indicated for the treatment of moderate to severe opioid use disorder in patients who have initiated treatment with a buprenorphine-containing product, followed by dose adjustment for a minimum of 7 days.
 SUBLOCADE should be used as part of a complete treatment plan that includes counseling and psychosocial support.
 Patients who do not meet the criteria for outpatient treatment can be referred to various other intensive outpatient or in-patient programs.

 Easy, Fast & Secure